CGJennings/se3docs/docs/um-gc-markup.md

 Games often define their own custom tags to do things like insert rule icons.
 Check the documentation for the plug-in.
 You might also wish to check if you the plug-in provides buttons for the [context bar](um-ui-context-bar.md).

-### Variable tags
+## Variable tags

 Variable tags are replaced by values from other parts of the component.
 Which variables are defined is up to the plug-in developer, but `<name>` will nearly always print the name of the component.
 If the component uses separate fields for given and family names, then `<name>` will usually be set to print the first name, `<lastname>` the family name, and `<fullname>` will print both together.

-### Gender neutral tags
+## Gender-adaptive tags

-Some components allow you to specify a gender and then use tags whose text adapts automatically to the selected gender.
+Some components allow you to specify a gender and then use tags to adapt text automatically to the selected gender.
 These have the form `<m/f>` where `m` is the masculine text and `f` is the feminine:

 `<He/She> became the High Priest<-/ess> of Set.`